onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 ```

 Every tree node has the same structure and is a python list.
 The first element
-is the node name, the second is the node value and is numpy, the third is all list
+is the node name, the second is the node value and is in numpy, the third is all list
-containing the child nodes and the last one is the node type.
-For example:
+containing the child nodes, and the last one is the node type; e.g.:

 ```python
 import numpy
 node = ['CoordinateX', numpy.array([0.,1.,2.], dtype=numpy.float64, order='F'), [], 'DataArray_t']
 ```

-You can of course use numpy functions on numpy array (node[1]) as usual.
+You can of course use numpy functions on numpy arrays (node[1]) as one would normally do.

 For example, change the X coordinate of the first point using numpy:
 ```python